 On the way to Krakow.
 Visit th old capital of Poland.

 Transfer to the central railway station to take the express train to Krakow.
-After arrival in Krakow our local driver will welcome you at the platform and drive you to the selected hotel.
+After arrival in Krakow our local driver will welcome you to the platform and drive you to the selected hotel.

 It’s time to explore the historic city!
 During 4-hours walking tour around the Old Town you will see: the largest medieval square in Europe, St. Mary’s Basilica with the world’s largest Gothic altar and Barbican Gate.
 Don’t forget to take some time to walk to Wawel Hill and the castle of the Polish monarchs.